 My Settings

-Through extensive testing with these batteries, I have now set these devices to a, for my set up, optimal state.
+Through extensive testing with these batteries, I have now set these devices to a, for my setup, optimal state.
 Below you can find screenshots for these settings as well as the link to the video, where I explained them for this particular device.
 I go really into details in these videos so you will understand and be able to adapt these settings for your own needs and also different devices.

 If you still have any questions, please leave them in the comment section of the relevant video so other viewers can help out as well.